where does it hurt?

 As you recover, take things slowly and listen to your body.
 Within a few days, the pain should subside.
 Your doctor will probably recommend physical therapy to increase strength and flexibility in the affected area.
 Although some patients can return to work in one to two weeks, everyone is different.
 Be sure to talk to your doctor before you resume your normal, daily activities or try to perform physical labor.
 They’ll want to ensure you are fully healed.

-If you require treatment for degenerative disc disease, you can turn to the trusted doctors at Spine Institute of North America.
+If you require treatment for degenerative disc disease, you can turn to the trusted doctors at Spine INA.
 This New Jersey-based practice has locations in East Brunswick, Marlton and East Windsor.

 View other back pain conditions: